Mixing & Mastering

 • 2-5 Working Days (mix 1 returned within 2-5 working days)

-• 5+ Working Days (returned after 5 working days)
+• 5-7 Working Days (mix 1 returned within 5-7 working days)

 Stem mixing is the mixing of your processed stems.
 By definition a stem is a processed stereo audio recording sourced from the finished song.
 Stems are not RAW and must always include the processing applied to the track in your session.
 Playback of your stems should playback the finished production and playback exactly as your reference / rough mix does.
 Stems must include all processing that is active in your DAW except for any master bus processing.
 Stems can be broken down into individual stems such as kick, snare and hi-hat.
 Or can be sent as a complete drum stem.
 Providing more stems gives us more flexibility to mix each individual sound in the mix.